NCAA D2 Baseball Schools

 The NCAA has three tiers, and Division II is the middle one.
-With 263 division 2 baseball programs, it has the fewest number of schools compared to the other divisions.
+With 263 D2 baseball schools, it has the fewest number of schools compared to the other divisions.
 Most of these schools (60%) are in the east coast, with the northeast and southeast being the hotspots.
 Only 105 of these schools are located in the western region.

 Although it doesn’t have the same level of following and viewership as D1 baseball, D2 still provides a high level of play.
 Some of the top programs within the division could even have success playing at the Division I level.